orz0313/Unity-Diet-Saber/README.md

 5. press ESC to go back to MainScene

 ### Note
-1. Since the trained model "Resnet34_3inputs_448x448_20200609.onnx " could not support multi target estimation , keep only one person in the camera view.
+1. Since the trained model "Resnet34_3inputs_448x448_20200609.onnx " could not support multi target estimation , keep only one person in the camera view.</br>
 2. Keep your whole body in your camera.
-If your limbs stick out , it will make incorrect calculation.
+If your limbs stick out , it will make incorrect calculation.</br>
-2.1 You could make your input image size rearranged by change the number "Video Background Scale" which is in the script "Vider Capture" of the Gameobject "MainTexture".
+2.1 You could make your input image size rearranged by change the number "Video Background Scale" which is in the script "Vider Capture" of the Gameobject "MainTexture".</br>
-3. To avoid misestimation , do not wear cloth which is the same color as background.
+3. To avoid misestimation , do not wear cloth which is the same color as background.</br>

 ## License
 Non-commercial use